At 100, A French Newspaper Thrives — Without Ads Or A Website

 When a political scandal explodes in France, there's a good chance it's Wednesday.
 That's the day satirical newspaper Le Canard Enchainé hits newsstands.

-The fiercely independent weekly, known for it's incisive and derisive reporting and more than its share of scoops and bombshells, turns 100 this year.
+The fiercely independent weekly, known for its incisive and derisive reporting and more than its share of scoops and bombshells, turns 100 this year.

 Despite the economic downturn, changing media landscape and a print press crisis, Le Canard Enchainé continues to do well.
 Remarkably, it has no website and does not take advertising.
 Yet it turns a profit on the 400,000 copies it sells each week.